7:00AM to 5:00PM

 Everyone knows that a water leak and electricity don’t mix.
 Trying to clean up a wet floor while electrical devices are plugged is only inviting a potentially fatal electrical shock.
 So before you do anything else, switch off the electricity at its source as a safety measure.

 Time to get a bucket

 Find a receptacle to catch water spilling from the damaged pipe.
-Depending on the severity of the burst, you may need a fairly a sizable container to hold the water or preferably two to empty one at a time.
-Once your container is placed, proceed immediately to the next Step.
+Depending on the severity of the burst water main, you may need a fairly sizable container to hold the water or preferably two to empty one at a time.
+Once your container is placed, proceed immediately to the next step.

 Turn off water at main valve

 Water will continue flowing out of the burst pipe until it is cut off at it’s source.
 By turning off the main water immediately after placing your container, you will stop the flow of water to your home.
 This will stop water pouring in to your home and minimise damage.

 The main water shutoff valve is usually found in your front yard or on the front of your house with your water meter.
 All members of your household should be aware of the valve’s location so that they will be able to stop the water inflow even if you’re not around.

 Now, that the water cut off and water damage is minimised, it’s time to call an emergency plumbing service to repair the broken pipeline.
 It is also wise to request a plumbing inspection at the same time to find any other possible damage so that it can be addressed immediately.
 This will reduce the likelihood of burst pipes, and other plumbing-related issues, in the future.